We can all take precautions against COVID-19. Learn more about campus and individual actions to prevent illness.

 What can I do to avoid getting sick?

 Vaccination remains your best protection from contracting, spreading, and becoming seriously ill from COVID-19 and variants.
-You can get vaccinated through your health providers, pharmacy, or county health department.
+You can get vaccinated through your health care provider, pharmacy, or county health department.

 The best way to prevent the spread of respiratory illnesses, including COVID-19 and influenza, is to avoid exposure to the virus.

 - Get a COVID-19 vaccine.
 Get a booster shot when eligible.